mozilla-services/hindsight/docs/configuration.md

 * **Hostname** - configuration hostname.
 * **path** - Lua module search path (corresponding to the type of plugin)
 * **cpath** - Lua C module search path (corresponding to the type of plugin)
+* **log_level** - Integer specifying the syslog severity level, when set to debug (7) the sandbox print function will be wired into the Hindsight logger

 ###### For input/output plugins these additional Hindsight configuration options are available from read_config()
 * **output_path**